A 98-year-old Holocaust survivor built a massive TikTok following to combat deniers: ‘It happened’

 Success on TikTok led to a book they’ve co-authored — “Lily’s Promise” — which is due out in May.
 Prince Charles wrote a foreword for the book.
-And late last year, Ebert and Forman met Prime Minister Boris Johnson at 10 Downing Street.
+And late last year, Ebert and Forman, who live in London, met Prime Minister Boris Johnson at 10 Downing Street.

 Ebert’s TikTok campaign comes as antisemitism resurges across the United States.
 Antisemitic incidents — harassment, assault and vandalism — have spiked 60 percent in the past five years, reaching near record levels, according to the Anti-Defamation League’s Center on Extremism.
 Those have been punctuated by high-profile events like the 2017 Unite the Right rally in Charlottesville and synagogue shootings in Pittsburgh in 2018 and outside San Diego in 2019.
-Last month, four people were taken hostage inside a synagogue near Fort Worth, Tex., but managed to escape.
+Last month, four people were taken hostage inside a synagogue near Fort Worth but managed to escape.

 ‘I was not going to let him assassinate us’: How Texas synagogue hostages used security training to flee

 Jewish Americans have felt the shift.
-Three quarters of those surveyed said there was more antisemitism in the country than five years ago, and about 60 percent reported having a personal experience with prejudice, according to a Pew Research poll conducted between November 2019 and June 2020.
+Three-quarters of those surveyed said there was more antisemitism in the country than five years ago, and about 60 percent reported having a personal experience with prejudice, according to a Pew Research poll conducted between November 2019 and June 2020.

 Ebert said the rise of antisemitism and Holocaust denial makes talking about the atrocities all the more important.

-“We have to be very strong and say it again and again and again: ‘It happened,’" Ebert said.
+“We have to be very strong and say it again and again and again: ‘It happened,’ ” she said.

-She told CBS News that Nazis took her and her family to Auschwitz when she was 20.
+Ebert, who was born in Hungary, told CBS News that Nazis took her and her family to Auschwitz when she was 20.
 Upon arriving, they saw people with no hair draped in rags.

 “In the first second, we thought we had arrived in the hell,” she said in one of her TikTok videos.